 There could be many reasons.
 The number one reason is an undetected heart issue.
 However, because your dog vomited, it could be a gastrointestinal parasite or other gastrointestinal issue.
-I'm not sure if you would want to have an autopsy done.
-My condolences on the loss of your dog.

 I am so sorry for you.Sounds like the dog had a fatal seizure.I had a dog a few years back that would have seizures, and would foam at the mouth.It was terrible to watch.